Kitchen Serf

 What Should a Beginner Bake?

-Published: Sep 6, 2021 · Updated: Nov 24, 2022 by Jennifer · This post may contain affiliate links.
+Published: Sep 6, 2021 · Updated: Dec 18, 2024 by Jennifer Osborn · This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 “I’ve been wanting to get into baking for a while now and I’m just not sure where to start.”